Rakaneth/rltut2018/DEVLOG.md

 I have introduced the beginnings of the screen mechanism I try to use in all my roguelikes.
 Also, Electron's `require` system is slightly finicky - you have to `require` the script attached to the main page before further `require`s will work normally (see `index.html`)

+After a lot of finagling, I'm back to week one - a moving @ on a blank canvas, but using the entity implementation above.
+I think the hardest part of capturing input and producing output is over, though; I can build on the models I have created, adjusting as needed.

 ### The entity system

 I'll be making use of the technique described [here](http://www.codingcookies.com/2013/04/20/building-a-roguelike-in-javascript-part-4/) to set up my entities.
 It is well-suited to Javascript's prototypal inheritance scheme.